Tulip-Dev/tulip/doc/user/algorithm.rst

 Selection
 =========

-Those algorithms simply select a subset of the nodes and edges (i.e. they modify the viewSelection property) according to a certain fashion.
+Those algorithms simply select a subset of the nodes and/or edges (i.e. they modify the *viewSelection* property).
 You can use them to select loops, minimum spanning tree, dag or forest, connected components...